 (TechCrunch) If you’re the kind of person who likes to talk to businesses on Twitter, the company is rolling out some new options to improve those interactions.

 My Comment: I’m a big advocate for social media customer care.
 Customers have been using Twitter as a way to broadcast their complaints or to try and get the attention of the company.
-Twitter has figured out how to improve the communication with a way for companies to take a public conversation private.
+Twitter has figured out how to improve communication with a way for companies to take public conversations private.
 And more than just dealing with complaints, it’s also a way to get feedback.

 (Fast Casual) Training is critical these days, especially in light of changing demographics among your labor force and customer base.
 Expectations are rising among customers and employees, while the labor pool is shrinking.
 Restaurant design is changing, too, with open kitchens exposing equipment and employees to the customer.